 Versioning

-The whole documentation approach presented in the previous chapters works very well when the goal is to implement a new solution without changing any existing organizational component.
-The newly created solution is not yet used by anybody, so it could be modeled relatively independently in the working EA repository, and there is no need to deal with colliding versions.
-After the system is released, the selected elements are exported from the working repository to the documentation repository, and the solution officially becomes part of the enterprise knowledgebase:
+The entire documentation approach presented in the previous chapters works very well when the goal is to implement a new solution without changing any existing organizational components.
+The newly created solution is not yet used by anyone, so it can be modeled relatively independently in the working EA repository, eliminating the need to deal with conflicting versions.
+After the system is released, the selected elements are exported from the working repository to the documentation repository, and the solution officially becomes part of the enterprise knowledge base:

 aa

-The same applies to the wiki pages, which represent the solution artifacts specifications.
-During analysis and development, solution components are documented using "project" wiki pages whose purpose is to provide just enough information for the successful implementation of the solution.
-But the project documentation of the artifact often differs from the final post-release documentation as the needs of the development documentation and the post-release documentation are different.
+The same applies to wiki pages, which represent the solution artifact specifications.
+During analysis and development, solution components are documented using "project" wiki pages whose purpose is to provide just enough information for a successful implementation of the solution.
+However, the project documentation of an artifact often differs from the final post-release documentation, as the needs for development documentation and post-release documentation are different.
 For that reason, after exporting the new artifacts to the documentation EA repository, corresponding "documentation" wiki pages must be created for these artifacts.
-They could be created manually from scratch or automatically by middleware as copies of the project pages.
+They can be created manually from scratch or automatically by middleware as copies of the project pages.

 aa